-Workforce Solutions strives to build relationships with other key stakeholders in our region including Chambers of Commerce, secondary and post-secondary schools, local and regional economic development agencies, Small Business Development Centers, Industrial Resource Centers, local foundations, Penn State Extension Office, Junior Achievement, faith based organizations and other community based organizations.
-As we identify additional partners we connect them to the appropriate PA CareerLink® center and discuss ways to collaborate and leverage resources.
+Workforce Solutions strives to build relationships with other key stakeholders in our region including Chambers of Commerce, secondary and post-secondary schools, local and regional economic development agencies, Small

+Business Development Centers, Industrial Resource Centers, local foundations, Penn State Extension Office, Junior Achievement, faith based organizations and other community based organizations.
+As we identify additional partners we connect them to the appropriate PA CareerLink[®] center and discuss ways to collaborate and leverage resources.

-- North Central PA Program Years 2021 2024 Local Area Plan Modification 2 - 4.2 Identify the one-stop partners (required and other) authorized to provide required and other programs within the local area.
+4.2 Identify the one-stop partners (required and other) authorized to provide required and other programs within the local area.
 Describe briefly the role(s) of the one-stop partners (required and other).

-A complete listing of the PA CareerLink® Partners that are authorized to provide services in the local area is found in the One-Stop Location and Program Services Chart, Attachment 3, and is also available on the Workforce Solutions website.
+A complete listing of the PA CareerLink[®] Partners that are authorized to provide services in the local area is found in the One-Stop Location and Program Services Chart is available on the Workforce Solutions website.
 This chart identifies the comprehensive and affiliate locations, the services available at each, and the roles and resource contributions of each of the Partners.
-Roles and responsibilities of each partner can be found in the Memorandum of Understanding between Workforce Solutions for North Central PA/the North Central Workforce Board, the PA CareerLink® system partners, and the Chief Elected Official Board on our website -https://www.workforcesolutionspa.com/categories/pa-careerlink/pages/careerlink-what-is?from=business-solutions#workforce-system-partners.